-High School graduate or GED plus one year of related human services experience.
+High school graduate or GED plus one year of related human services experience.
 Specialized training or education in human services may be substituted for experience.
-NYS driver’s license may be required of some assignments
+NYS driver’s license may be required of some assignments.

-This position description is a guide to the critical duties d essential functions of the job, not an all-inclusive list of responsibilities, qualifications, physical demands, and work environment conditions.
+This position description is a guide to the critical duties and essential functions of the job, not an all-inclusive list of responsibilities, qualifications, physical demands, and work environment conditions.
 Position descriptions are reviewed and revised o meet the changing needs of the agency at the sole discretion of the management.

 Need help finding the right job?